Self-paced

 1@st.cache(ttl=60*5, max_entries=20) 2def load_data(): 3 data = pd.read_csv('https://github.com/4GeeksAcademy/machine-learning-content/blob/master/assets/titanic_train.csv') 4 return data 5 6data = load_data()

 In the load_data() method, we are reading the .csv file using the Pandas library, and we are making our code efficient by caching the data.
-If these data were to keep changing, we clear our cache every 5 minutes or for a maximum of 20 entries.
-If the data do not change frequently, we could simply use @st.cache(persist=True).
+If this data were to keep changing, we would clear our cache every 5 minutes, or for a maximum of 20 entries.
+If the data does not change frequently, we could simply use @st.cache(persist=True).
 The above code is an example, but for the Titanic model, we might keep persist=True.

 Now let's create a title, some content, and a sidebar.